aws-samples/aws-eda-slurm-cluster/docs/plugin-integration.md

-# Plugin Integration Into Existing Slurm Cluster
+# Plugin Integration Into Existing Slurm Cluster (legacy)

 If you have an existing Slurm cluster and want to enable it to scale into AWS then you can integrate the `SlurmPlugin.py` into your existing cluster.